Backup of Database Availability Groups

 - After the database processing is finished, Veeam Agent creates a transactionally consistent backup of all databases running on DAG servers.
 The backup will include all database files from all servers included into backup scope regardless of the database processing success.

-- Veeam Agent notifies the Exchange writer about successful backup.
-If required, the Exchange writer truncates logs on DAG servers.
+- Veeam Agent notifies the Exchange VSS Writer about successful backup.
+If required, the Exchange VSS Writer truncates logs on DAG servers.

 Log truncation is applied to all passive and active database copies.
-Veeam Agent uses the Exchange writer to truncate logs.
+Veeam Agent uses the Exchange VSS Writer to truncate logs.
 However, you can set Veeam Agent to disable transaction logs or backup transaction logs with Veeam Agent in the backup job settings.
 To learn more, see Guest Processing Settings.